A proof of N.Takahashi's conjecture for $(\mathbb{P}^2,E)$ and a refined sheaves/Gromov-Witten correspondence: Introduction

 \subsection{Genus-$0$ Gromov--Witten theory of $(\PP^2,E)$}

 Let $E$ be a smooth cubic curve in the complex projective plane $\PP^2$.
 For every $d \in \Z_{>0}$, we consider degree-$d$ rational curves in $\PP^2$ intersecting $E$ at a single point.
 The space of degree-$d$ rational curves in $\PP^2$ is of dimension $3d-1$.
-As a generic degree-$d$ curve intersects $E$ in $3d$ points, a single intersection point with $E$ should define a constraint of codimension $3d-1$.
+On the other hand, a generic degree-$d$ curve intersects $E$ in $3d$ points, and so a single intersection point with $E$ should define a constraint of codimension $3d-1$.
 Therefore, we expect that counting degree-$d$ rational curves in $\PP^2$ intersecting $E$ at a single point should be a well-posed enumerative problem.

 We formulate a precise version of this enumerative problem using Gromov--Witten theory.
 Let $\overline{M}_{0}(\PP^2/E,d)$ be the moduli space of genus-$0$ degree-$d$ stable maps to $\PP^2$ relative to $E$, with maximal contact order with $E$ at a single point.
 According to general relative Gromov--Witten theory \cite{MR1882667, MR1938113}, the moduli space $\overline{M}_{0}(\PP^2/E,d)$ is a proper Deligne--Mumford stack, admitting a zero-dimensional virtual fundamental class $[\overline{M}_{0}(\PP^2/E,d)]^{\virt}$.
 The corresponding genus-$0$ maximal contact Gromov--Witten invariant of $(\PP^2,E)$ is defined by